Councilmember Mark Kersey (District 5)

 Mark is committed to Rebuilding San Diego, making it a better place to live and do business.
-As chair of the Council's Infrastructure Committee, he is leading the charge to improve San Diego's deteriorating roads, sidewalks, storm drains, parks and libraries.
+As chair of the Council's Active Transportation and Infrastructure Committee, he is leading the charge to improve San Diego's deteriorating roads, sidewalks, storm drains, parks and libraries.
 His Rebuild San Diego ballot measure was approved by voters in June 2016.
 It will create a dedicated stream of funding for infrastructure and secure up to $4 billion over the next 25 years.

 The City's backlog of infrastructure needs continue to increase, now at a staggering $1 billion plus price tag.
 Mark's leadership is helping create a better picture of the issue through the funding of never-before-done assessments of key assets like sidewalks and parks and recreation facilities that help us hone in on a more accurate number.

 Through the development of the city's first-ever, multi-year capital plan, Mark is driving the City toward a comprehensive approach to acquiring, planning, designing, constructing, maintaining, renovating, and rehabilitating the City's infrastructure.

 Mark's Neighborhood Input Policy adopted in 2013 made public input a formal part of the process to prioritize infrastructure projects.
 Meetings are held annually throughout the city and feedback is integrated into long-term planning.